bitnami/charts/bitnami/contour/README.md

 Most important changes are:

 - Using helm hooks to generate new TLS certificates for gRPC calls between Contour and Envoy.
 This enables us to use the same container image for the contour controller and the certgen job without upgrade issues due to JobSpec immutablility.
+- Rename parameter `contour.createCustomResource` to `contour.installCRDs`
 - Sync CRDs with [upstream project examples](https://github.com/projectcontour/contour/tree/main/examples/contour).
 Please remember that helm does not touch existing CRDs.
-As of today, the most reliable way to update the CRDs is, to do it outside helm (Use `--skip-crds` when using helm v3 and `--set contour.createCustomResource=false` when using helm v2).
+As of today, the most reliable way to update the CRDs is, to do it outside helm (Use `--skip-crds` when using helm v3 and `--set contour.installCRDs=false` when using helm v2).
 Read [Upgrading Contour](https://projectcontour.io/resources/upgrading/) and execute the following `kubectl` command before helm upgrade:

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/projectcontour/contour/release-{{version}}/examples/contour/01-crds.yaml